alneberg/versioned-md/README.md

 2. **Open a PR** — the `check-header.yml` workflow validates that protected metadata isn't tampered with
 3. **Review and merge the PR**
 4. **Merge triggers updates** — the `update-metadata.yml` workflow runs on every merge to:
     - Bump the version number
     - Record who updated the document and when
     - Store approved reviewers
+    - Track the PR number (in both frontmatter and `.meta.json`)
     - Maintain `version_history` in companion `.meta.json` files
 5. **Static output** — any MkDocs, Starlight, or custom tooling can consume the frontmatter + `.meta.json` files at will

 ## Document Categories